joutwater/thesis/README.md

 ## Berry Quality Analysis
 ### Who is your audience?

+- People interested in learning about detailed processes around our day to day lives that we might not realize

+- People who love food (berries) and are interested in how it is "developed"

+- People interested in analyzing agriculture variables and outputs

 ### How is your audience reading or encountering your project?

+- Website: Journalistic entry point regarding background and significance (scrolly)

+- Moving to Web App tool which includes data exploration and interacting with layers and details

 ### What does your project ask of your audience?

+- Desire to learn, reading

+- Exploration, interaction

+- Possible data input

 ### What does your audience learn and take away from their user experience?

+- The audience learns about the intricate science, choices, and processes around optimizing berry flavor and taste.
+This tells a larger story about modern agriculture and brings up issues like sustainability and GMOs

 ## Subjectivity of Taste in Food : Thesis Idea 1
 ![](./Concept%20Development/Mind%20Maps/food1.png)